Paleobiogeochemistry/isowater_SEPregion/README.md

 To achieve this we use seawater oxygen, deuterium, dissolved inorganic carbon isotopes in combination with temperature, salinity, oxygen and nutrient concentrations along a coastal (71-78 °W) and an oceanic (82-98 °W) transect in the Southeast Pacific.
 The data set integrates published and new measurements collected between 1992 and 2018.
 We hope that the database, the scripts and the manuscript can promote the idea of using oceanographic data near to the sediment core sites to have accurate modern-analogs to a better understanding of past changes in water mass chemistry and geometry in the Southeast Pacific.
 This is relevant especially in coastal zones where continental and oceanic processes merge in a unique dynamic which is passing to the sediment record.

-As a group we are continuing sampling sea water in the SEP for stable isotope analysis to help:
+As a group we are continuing sampling sea water in the SEP for stable isotope analysis with the goals of:

-i) improve the data cover by water masses ii) understand temporal variation of the stable isotope signatures of water masses iii) integrate oceanographic data to understand changes of the tracers in long-term scales
+i) improve the data cover by water masses. ii) understand temporal variation of the stable isotope signatures of water masses. iii) integrate oceanographic data to understand changes of the tracers in long-term scales. iv) Provide to the paleoceanography community a hydrological data set to be used as a modern-analog that can be permanently curated.

 ![sampleinformation_project_10152021](https://user-images.githubusercontent.com/80867539/137465439-521b4d6f-07bf-4467-9a0c-314c1632b932.png)

 Figure: Location of hydrological sites that our team are currently working on [coloured dots refer to the individual expeditions].
 The code developed for this specific publication only can be runed by transects.
 Features indicated are main ocean currents, oceanographic fronts and the Antarctic Intermediate Water (AAIW) formation zone in the Southeast Pacific.
 Peru-Chile or Humboldt Current (PCC), Peru-Chile Counter Current (PCCC), Peru-Chile Undercurrent (PCUC), Equatorial Undercurrent (EUC), South Equatorial Current (SEC), Subantarctic Front (SAF) and Subtropical Front (STF).
-In the data collection, the stations of expeditions P19-P06 and SO211 correspond to published data from the project *[*GLODAP v2*](https://www.glodap.info/)* and *[*Martinez-Mendez et al., 2013*](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1002/palo.20047?__cf_chl_jschl_tk__=pmd_qLivIu5GB8dsCMRtLVPENswsh0sAP06fW2SAWA46ayc-1634291777-0-gqNtZGzNAiWjcnBszQjR)*, respectively.
+In the data collection, the stations of expeditions P19-P06, SO211 and TABASCO correspond to published data from the project *[*GLODAP v2*](https://www.glodap.info/)*, *[*Martinez-Mendez et al., 2013*](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1002/palo.20047?__cf_chl_jschl_tk__=pmd_qLivIu5GB8dsCMRtLVPENswsh0sAP06fW2SAWA46ayc-1634291777-0-gqNtZGzNAiWjcnBszQjR)* and [*Pakulski et al., 2007*](https://www.researchgate.net/publication/250220274_Responses_of_heterotrophic_bacteria_to_solar_irradiance_in_the_eastern_Pacific_Ocean) respectively.

+## New data set that will be uploand in 2022-2023

+The new location sites that are currently being sampling and are planed to sampling are: Mejillones, Coquimbo, Reloncavi Fjord,

 ## Consideration using isowater_SEPregion python code